ojasmaniyar5/ojasmaniyar5/README.md

 🎯 ***OBJECTIVE*** :
-- To build a professional career by working with motivated and dedicated people in a very competitive and structured organizational environment.
+- To build a professional career by working with motivated and dedicated people in a very competitive and structured organizational environment to creating value through my dedicated and diligent efforts.
-- Seeking a marketing or entry-level position where my education and experience will be fully utilized with the ability to grow with the company.
+- Seeking a marketing or entry-level position where my education and experience will be fully utilized with the ability to grow with the company and contribute my ideas and be mentored towards a successful career.
-- Creating value for my prospective employer through my dedicated and diligent efforts.
-- I am seeking a role in a Company where I can contribute my ideas and be mentored towards a successful career.
 - To secure a *enthusiastic* role in a dynamic Company that offers opportunities for professional growth and advancement.